JunoNgx/p8wonyun/readme.md

 Besides gamedev as what I absolutely loved and another project to hone my skills, this game was a satisfying closure to one of my old incomplete works.

+## Lives and reset savedata

+The game allows only a limited number of attempts to reach the objective destination.
+Gameplay will no longer be accessible once the player has used up all ships, and the main menu will prompt the player **reset savedata** to try again.

+**This can be performed from the pause menu** (default keybinding on Pico-8 is `P`).

 ## Technicality

 ### State machine